 But the chairman of the Board of Trustees of the National Library Professor Hughes says this is a hazard they are happy to undergo.

-An RTÉ News report by Michael Ronayne broadcast on 22 November 1985.
+An RTÉ News report broadcast on 22 November 1985.
+The reporter is Michael Ronayne.